 Office of the Superintendent

-The Office of the Superintendent manages and directs Academy operations.
+The Office of the Superintendent manages the Academy’s resources, structure, and internal operations.

-It also coordinates all training programs and oversees printing, reproduction, warehousing, and distribution of Academy-produced training products and MSHA informational materials in print and electronic formats.
+It coordinates all training programs, including scheduling of mine safety and health training and related activities with MSHA, NIOSH, DOL, mining industry, and representatives of miners both in the United States and abroad to promote reduction of accidents and fatalities.
+It also oversees printing, reproduction, warehousing, and distribution of Academy-produced training products and MSHA informational materials in print and electronic formats, and all support services.

-The current Acting Superintendent of the National Mine Health and Safety Academy is Lincoln Selfe.
+The Superintendent of the National Mine Health and Safety Academy is Lincoln L. Selfe, Jr.

-The Department plans, schedules, and evaluates instructional programs, workshops, conferences, and seminars for MSHA and the mining industry, and prepares student progress records.
-It also plans, schedules, and coordinates activities conducted in the Mine Simulation Laboratory.
+This department also plans, coordinates, schedules, and evaluates instructional programs, workshops, conferences, and seminars for MSHA and the mining industry.

 Department of Instructional Materials